 I never said I was blessed with grace and perfect etiquette.

 I ran out of blue candles, which are my favorites.

-The kugel was usually served alongside a brisket or roast chicken, the sweet and savory always a treat, like candied sweet potatoes with turkey.
+The kugel was usually served alongside a brisket or roast chicken, the sweet and savory always a treat, like candied yams (I know, I know, sweet potatoes, but we always call them candied sweets or candied yams) with turkey.
 Those are two holiday dinner pairings I crave every.single.year, and then some.